PART II PREDICTIONS

 resulting in compute errors.
 Even if we could pack transistors tighter, there is no current (pun

-computing’s complexities,) this means that in quantum computing, we can exploit entanglement and superposition
+quantum computing’s complexities,) this means that in quantum computing, we can exploit entanglement

-to borrow compute cycles from the compute machine that runs our reality.
-Instead of computing one answer
+and superposition to borrow compute cycles from the compute machine that runs our reality.
+Instead of

 At the time of this writing (early 2023), quantum computing is still in its technological infancy.